-Apple is packing lots of new features into the iOS 13 update — practically no core app has gone untouched.
-The Messages app is getting plenty of love here, including new ways to dress and use your Memoji.
+Apple has packed a lot of new features into the iOS 13 update, and practically no core app has gone untouched.
+The Messages app, in particular, got plenty of love, including new ways to dress and use your Memojis.

 How To: Hide Contact Photos from Your Apple Messages List & Conversations to Declutter the Interface

 The Messages app on iOS features contact photos for every one of your conversations — including group chats.
 Even if you don't have a picture for a specific contact, their initials will appear instead.
 For non-contacts, a generic profile avatar appears.
 These give threads a bit of flare, but if you're looking for extra privacy or don't enjoy the look, you can easily hide those images and icons.

 Every model iPhone since the 6s has boasted a 12-megapixel rear camera.
 You can take some pretty spectacular, professional-looking photos with it, especially on devices that have more than one rear lens.
 But the file size of each photo can become a problem when sending as an iMessage, which can eat up data.

 One of the coolest aesthetic features of iMessage is its animated message effects.
 If you're like many users, you might even have discovered them by accident; wishing your friend a "Happy Birthday!" or congratulating them on a promotion suddenly floods your screen with balloons or confetti.

 Back in its infancy, the App Store was filled with text bomb apps that allowed users to send a barrage of text messages to friends, family, and foes.
 It was a fun way to annoy people, but Apple quickly scrubbed the apps because of technical issues.
 Although text bombs are still banished, you can now use a Siri Shortcut to send text bombs through iMessage on your iPhone.